smcclab/smc-course/_lectures/00-intro.md

 2. **The only rule is work** ([rule 7](https://www.corita.org/tenrules)): this means, do your weekly diary videos!

-3. **Trust us** to help you succeed: We have all the resources needed for you to create a [great performance](https://www.youtube.com/watch?v=2EdxJ_aJRHA&list=PLKm3iGh1D7Mur62hvm6BHBNqlObABGDgY), just like all the previous LENSers who were just like you!
+3. **Trust us** to help you succeed: We have all the resources needed for you to create a [great performance](https://www.youtube.com/watch?v=2EdxJ_aJRHA&list=PLKm3iGh1D7Mur62hvm6BHBNqlObABGDgY), just like all the previous students who were just like you!

 **Read** the [website]({% link index.md %}) for more info.

 ## last thing: referencing

-Every submission you make has a place for references.
+Every assessment submission has a place for references.

 You **must** provide at least two references